winged/chirp/doc/RULES.rst

   - openssl
   - sds (for tests only)
   - We try not do add our own abstractions, to keep complexity low

-    - For example we use a async-semaphore pattern to await multiple callbacks, it would be possible to build a abstraction (API) from this, but it would increase complexity.
-So unless we need this async-semaphore in 20+ places we just repeat the pattern, which keeps flexibility high and complexity low.

-* Long functions are more readable

-  - But long functions with complex control-flow or deeply nested ones are not
-  - Of course its always: reuse over long functions
-  - And when a short function is better for reasons, a short function is better

 * We use defined length integers ie. uint8_t for file-formates, wire-protocols and when plain int is really really wasteful